maxlanceund/equal-system/papers/The_Philosophy_of_Refusal-en.md

 If a signal is mistaken for "refusal" and the operation is terminated, opportunities are lost.

 The Philosophy of Refusal does not take responsibility for signal recognition.
 It is only activated after the signal has already been recognized as "refusal."
 "Misjudgment" is a problem at the level of signal recognition; the Philosophy of Refusal does not deal with the state before recognition.
 The key question is: if you continue operating when you cannot confirm, and that operation rests on an unverified assumption—who bears the risk?
-The Philosophy of Refusal chooses termination not because it is the "optimal solution," but because it is the "only non-self-deceiving solution."
+The Philosophy of Refusal chooses termination not because it is the "optimal solution," but because it is the "choice with the fewest assumptions."

 ### 2. About the Value of Persistence